filamentgroup/Southstreet/README.md

 AjaxInclude expects the concatenator's response to wrap each HTML file in an identifier element like this: `<entry url="..file url...">..content...</entry>`.
 That way, AjaxInclude can know which piece of HTML came from which file, and insert them in the proper places in the document.
 With QuickConcat, this is as simple as adding a `&wrap` parameter to the query string.
 Because of the benefits this provides the AjaxInclude technique, we recommend that this functionality be built as part of a dynamic concatenation tool as well, in the event that QuickConcat is not sufficient for production.
 For more information on how this works, check out the [quickconcat docs](https://github.com/filamentgroup/quickconcat#readme).

+## AppendAround

+[AppendAround](https://github.com/filamentgroup/AppendAround) is a CSS and JavaScript pattern for achieving source-order-independent layouts today.
+It allows us to physically move an element to different locations in a document depending on CSS breakpoints in a responsive layout.
+It's a way to achieve CSS flexbox-like layout in browsers today.

 ## Picturefill